Kamgang-B/Forecasting-Electricity-Consumption/README.md

 # Project: Forecasting Electricity Consumption
 _Forecasting Electricity Consumption_ is a low-scale small project that aims at forecasting electricity consumption for buildings using univariate exponential smoothing, NNAR (neural network auto-regressive), and ARIMA models.
-Will also consider multivariate dynamic regression, NNAR, and VAR models.
+We will also consider multivariate dynamic regression, NNAR, and VAR models.

 Model selection is mainly based on cross-validation technique; and model performance is measured using mean square error.